spucman/xml-splitter/README.md

 Just look at the usage section to get a brief overview of how you can use xml-splitter.

 ## Latest release
-The most recent release is xml-splitter 0.1.0, released September 20, 2016.
+The most recent release is xml-splitter 0.2.0, released May 01, 2017.

 ### Maven